SAP-docs/preview.developer.concur.com/src/api-guides/ERP-integration/funds-management-integration.markdown

 ### Financial Data Posting and Feedback Loop

 * The ERP receives the posting data for the Concur Expense Report(s) linked to the Request via Financial Integration Service.
 See the [Financial Posting via Financial Integration Service](./api-guides/ERP-integration/posting-via-financial-integration-service.html) guide for more information.
-* For information on the variousfFinancial integration processes, see [Financial Integration Service Use Cases](/api-reference/financial-integration/v4.financial-integration-service-use-cases.html)
+* For information on the various financial integration processes, see [Financial Integration Service Use Cases](/api-reference/financial-integration/v4.financial-integration-service-use-cases.html)